SiddharthMantri/graphql-pocs/readme.md

 ```

 Your client app will be served on `http://localhost:3000`.
 If you then connect to `http://localhost:9100/createBook` in a new tab on your browser, a new pubsub event will be created which will publish data to the exposed subscription which in turn will trigger a re-render of the books on the browser.

+#### Notes
+- For the demo, I'm using the deprecated `serviceList` option to enable the gateway.
+- The react code is suboptimal but it gets the job done.